datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week3.md

 ## Partially anticipated ##
 A computation E is partially anticipated at a point p if there is a path P from p to a computation at a point q and E is preserved along P.
+*Jonas's definition:* An expression is *anticipated* at a point p in the CFG if it is certain that it will be evaluated with all operands having the same value on all paths to p.

 ## Fully anticipated ##
 A computation E is fully anticipated at a point p if it is partially anticipated